vmchale/dickinson/doc/user-guide.md

 ## Magical Realism Bot

-We can write our own minimal magical realism bot using builtin libraries:
+We can write our own magical realism bot using builtin libraries:

 ```
 (:include profession)